"Marie avait un petit mouton..."

 2. In a large dutch oven, add 1-2 tbsp. butter and sauté the lamb in stages so as not to cool down the pot, until richly browned and leaving a fond or tiny bits on the bottom of the pot.

 These are the crusty, caramelized bits you want to render from the meat; they are called the fond.
+They will add flavor and character to your stew. |

 3. Remove the meat with a slotted spoon and set aside.
 In the juice of the meat, sauté the onion and garlic until wilted and soft, about five minutes, stirring frequently.

-slurry of 2-3 tbsp. flour and very hot water in a small bowl, stirring to dissolve the flour completely.
-Add to the cooked onions and stir until well incorporated.
+This is how your onions will look after you've added the wine and the slurry.
+4. While the onion is cooking, make a slurry of 2-3 tbsp. flour and very hot water in a small bowl, stirring to dissolve the flour completely.
+Add to the cooked onions and stir until well incorporated. |

 5. Add back the meat, add in the carrots, mushrooms, bay leaf, thyme and stir well to incorporate.